LifeWay Christian Resources: Sales policy

 Although Lifeway sells products created by non-SBC persons and entities, its products generally feature Christian teachings from a conservative perspective (consistent with the 2000 Baptist Faith & Message).
 Lifeway does not sell, and discontinues selling, works by authors who disagree with its policies.
 For example, it removed all works by author Jen Hatmaker in October 2016 after she had endorsed same-sex marriage.

 Lifeway's ministry on the subject of sexuality and gender expression sees non-heterosexual identities as sinful, which require church members to be "ready when homosexuality devastates."
 That is generally consistent with Article XVIII of the Baptist Faith & Message (the doctrinal statement of the Southern Baptist Convention, LifeWay's parent), (Note: The congregationalist polity of the SBC causes it not to be binding on individual congregations.) but it does not specifically address topics of gender expression such as transgender and non-binary gender identities.

 Leadership

 In February 2006, Thom Rainer became the president and CEO of LifeWay after he had served as dean of the Billy Graham School of Evangelism of the Southern Baptist Theological Seminary.
 He succeeded James T. Draper Jr. of the Fort Worth metro area, who had headed LifeWay from 1991 to 2006.

 On August 29, 2018, Rainer announced his retirement from LifeWay effective within one year or once his replacement had been identified, whichever occurred first.
 Rainer resigned earlier than anticipated, on February 28, 2019, and Brad Waggoner was named acting president.

-Ben Mandrell, a Southern Baptist pastor who had led churches in Tennessee and Colorado, was elected the 10th president and CEO of LifeWay in June 2019.
+Ben Mandrell, a Southern Baptist pastor who had led churches in Tennessee and Colorado, was elected the 10th president and CEO of LifeWay in June 2019..
+In August 2025, Mandrell left LifeWay to become the pastor of Bellevue Baptist Church.